Author: Jarno Vos

 DISALLOW_FILE_EDIT is defined and set to “false”

-When activating the “Disable the built-in file editors” feature under Settings > Hardening in Really Simple SSL, you may receive a notice that “the DISALLOW_FILE_EDIT constant is defined and set to false” as shown in the below image.
-When DISALLOW_FILE_EDIT has been defined in the wp-config.php with a false value, Really Simple SSL cannot override this.
-The solution is to remove the following line from your wp-config.php file: define( ‘DISALLOW_FILE_EDIT’, false );
+When activating the “Disable the built-in file editors” feature under Settings -> Hardening in Really Simple Security, you might receive a notice that “the DISALLOW_FILE_EDIT constant is defined and set to false” as shown in the below image.
+This means that DISALLOW_FILE_EDIT has been defined in the wp-config.php with a false value, and Really Simple Security cannot override this while that is the case.
+The solution is to remove the following line from your wp-config.php file: define( ‘DISALLOW_FILE_EDIT’, false ); After doing

 Installing an SSL certificate on MediaTemple